Yazdegerd I: Establishment of the Iranian church

 Yazdegerd I's reign was a landmark for the Christians in Iran.
 With the counsel of Roman bishop Marutha, he acknowledged the Church of the East in 410; this led to the establishment of the Iranian church, which would declare its independence from the Roman church in 424.
 Yazdegerd's decree has been called the Sasanian version of the 313 Edict of Milan by Roman emperor Constantine the Great.
 Churches, shrines to martyrs, and monasteries were soon established under Iranian bureaucracy.
 They were near the court in the Sasanian capital of Ctesiphon, indicating the consent of Yazdegerd (who financed churches with East Syrian or Roman diplomats as their main patrons).
 One of his gestures of generosity was to permit Christians to bury their dead, which Zoroastrians believed tainted the land.

 The number of Christian elites in the bureaucracy increased, a flow which continued until the fall of the empire in 651.
 Although priestly leaders such as Shemon Bar Sabbae and his colleagues had zealously opposed Shapur II's request to participate in the imperial bureaucracy, the bishops began operating as agents of Iran (dissociating themselves from Zoroastrianism) during the fifth century.
-Yazdegerd made use of the priestly leaders, sending the Patriarch of the Catholicos of Ctesiphon to mediate between himself and his brother (the governor of Pars, in southern Iran).
+Yazdegerd made use of the priestly leaders, sending the Patriarch of Ctesiphon to mediate between himself and his brother (the governor of Pars, in southern Iran).
 Another patriarch was Yazdegerd's ambassador to Theodosius.
 The shah does not seem to have had much knowledge of Christianity, and was (like Shapur II) more interested in improving his empire's political and economic capabilities.
 Owing to his tolerant treatment of the Christians, he is described in their chronicles as a "noble soul" and a second Cyrus the Great, the founder of the Iranian Achaemenid Empire.